 “See I told you the dogs would come to life!”

 “The dog is back in the kitchen and is going to go inside Dana now!”

-“How does the dog know where Louis is running to!”
+“How does the dog know where Louis is to run after him?”

 “Maybe he smells him.”

-“But how did he get down the building to chase him?”
+“But how did the dog get down the building to chase him?”